 The master’s thesis represents the culminating research of the master’s degree program.
 It is a scholarly presentation of original research that is defended as partial fulfillment of requirements for the master’s degree.
-Students should consult the Office of Graduate Education for instruction regarding how to prepare and format the thesis.
+The college, school or department determines the amount of credit allowed for research and work on the thesis.
+Students should contact the Office of Graduate Education on instructions regarding how to prepare and format the thesis.

 Program-Level Thesis Proposal Committee

-All candidates for the master’s degree must have a thesis director who is a tenured or tenure-track faculty member in the student's graduate program.
-The program may require that thesis proposals be approved by or defended before a committee within the department or program, which may reserve the right to determine the composition of the thesis proposal committee.
+All candidates for the master’s degree must have a thesis director who is a faculty member in the student's graduate program.
+Programs may require that thesis proposals be approved by or defended before a committee within the department or program.
+Programs reserve the right to determine the composition of the thesis proposal committee.
 However, only those faculty who meet the following University requirements may serve as voting members of the oral defense committee.

 Master's Thesis Oral Defense Committee

 The masters candidate’s thesis oral defense committee will be submitted to the Office of Graduate Education for approval by the Senior Vice Provost for Research and Graduate Education.
 OGE staff will review the committee to ensure that it meets University policies and the Senior Vice Provost will work with the department/program chair to resolve any concerns that the proposed committee may not adhere to University policies.

 Prior to coming to OGE the department/program chair is responsible for confirming the committee membership is appropriate for the thesis subject matter and for supporting the student's academic needs.
 If rejected by the chair or the Senior Vice Provost, the dean or designee can review an appeal of committee membership.
 The Thesis/Dissertation Oral Defense Committee Recommendation form should be returned to the Office of Graduate Education as soon as the thesis proposal has been approved or 30 days following IRB submission but no later than the first day of the quarter in which the student expects to complete the degree.